 There are many different types of insurance fraud, but all of these subsections are basically defined the same way.
 This crime occurs when a person intends to use some type of benefit or advantage that they should not.
 Perpetrators of this crime get the benefit through fraudulent means.
 Sometimes, this crime includes depriving someone that actually has the right to use that benefit.
 Insurance fraud can be committed by employees of insurance companies or claimants of insurance.

 - Healthcare fraud.

-In the state of Connecticut, insurance crimes are considered a Class D Felony.
-This means that the punishments include a fine of up to $5,000 and a 1-5 year prison sentence.
+In the state of Connecticut, insurance crimes are considered a Class D felony.
+This is a serious offense and can be punished heavily.
+Penalties for a Class D felony include a fine of up to $5,000 and a 1-5 year prison sentence.